nariakiiwatani/ofxParamEdit/README.md

 Tips
 ------------
 How to show two or more panels at the same time:

--Create two or more ofxParamEdit instances.
+Create two or more ofxParamEdit instances.

 How to edit a variable with multiple panel:

--Add the variable twice simply.
+Add the variable twice simply.
--(Because of ofxGui's spec, opposite view will not be updated.)
+(Because of ofxGui's spec, opposite view will not be updated.)

 License